ibm-cloud-docs/containers/cs_istio_qs.md

 To visualize the BookInfo microservices in the Istio service mesh, launch the Kiali dashboard.
 {: shortdesc}

+1. Enable Kiali for your Istio installation.
+  1. Edit the `managed-istio-custom` configmap resource.
+    ```
+    kubectl edit cm managed-istio-custom -n ibm-operators
+    ```
+    {: pre}

+  2. In the `data` section, set the `istio-monitoring` setting to `"true"`.
+If the setting is not listed, add a `data` section and add the setting as `istio-monitoring: "true"`.
+This setting enables Prometheus, Grafana, Jaeger, and Kiali.

+  3. Save the configuration file.

+  4. Apply the changes to your Istio installation.
+Changes might take up to 10 minutes to take effect.
+    ```
+    kubectl annotate iop -n ibm-operators managed-istio --overwrite version="custom-applied-at: $(date)"
+    ```
+    {: pre}

-1. Generate 100 requests to the `productpage` service of BookInfo.
+2. Generate 100 requests to the `productpage` service of BookInfo.
   ```
   for i in `seq 1 100`; do curl -s -o /dev/null http://$GATEWAY_URL/productpage; done
   ```